Â鶹ѧÉú¾«Æ·°æ

 Dr. McGarrity is Chief of the Section of PM&R Psychology, leading a team of 8 psychologists across 3 subspecialty areas (Rehab, Health/Bariatric, and Neuro Psychology).
 She also directs ambulatory operations for the Health/Bariatric Psychology Service.

-Dr. McGarrity’s services are available by referral only
+Dr. McGarrity’s services are available by referral only.

 • Larissa McGarrity, PhD is a clinical psychologist in the Department of Physical Medicine and Rehabilitation (PM&R) where she provides psychological evaluations and treatment for patients seen by the Comprehensive Weight Management and Bariatric Surgery Programs, as well as clinical coverage for the Inpatient Medical Rehabilitation Unit.
 She also supervises trainees to perform these clinical services.